beelabs-canada/carbon/README.md

 # carbon
-A perl based builder for installing framework resources
+A minimalistic builder for installing framework resources